powersync-ja/powersync-js/demos/react-advanced-ui/README.md

 ### 3. Auth setup

 For ease of demoing, this app uses Supabase's [anonymous sign-In](https://supabase.com/docs/guides/auth/auth-anonymous) feature.
-Ensure that it is enabled by going to `settings/auth` in Supabase and confirming `Allow anonymous sign-ins` is ticked.
+Ensure that it is enabled under "Project Settings" -> "Authentication" in Supabase and confirming `Allow anonymous sign-ins` is toggled on.
+Click "Save" if you toggled this setting.

 The RLS rules defined in the `database.sql` script are setup to only allow the anonymous user CRUD access to their pebbles.